Conditional Styling For Unsupported CSS Features

 if it is supported:

-In this article there is an example of using background-blend-mode
+In there is an example of using background-blend-mode

 and falling back to background-image